-Allison Considine is the senior editor of American Theatre magazine.
-Her writing has appeared in Backstage, Broadway Style Guide, and TDF Stages.
-She contributed to the book American Theatre Wing, An Oral History: 100 Years, 100 Voices, 100 Million Miracles — a 100-year history on the celebrated organization behind the Tony Awards.
+Allison Considine is a Brooklyn-based writer and editor.
+Her writing has appeared in American Theatre magazine, Backstage, Broadway Style Guide, and TDF Stages.
+She contributed to the book American Theatre Wing, An Oral History: 100 Years, 100 Voices, 100 Million Miracles, a 100-year history on the celebrated organization behind the Tony Awards.

-It was a community theater production of Winnie the Pooh at age three that sparked Allison's interest in theater.
-She went on to study acting at Pace University in New York City, and completed a training intensive with the National Youth Theatre of Great Britain.
-Some of her favorite onstage credits include playing Louise in a production of Gypsy alongside Austin Pendleton, and performing at London's Hackney Empire with the National Youth Theatre.
+It was a community theatre production of Winnie the Pooh at age 3 that sparked Allison's interest in theatre.
+She went on to study acting at Pace University in New York City and completed a training intensive with the National Youth Theatre of Great Britain.
+Some of her favorite onstage credits include playing Louise in a production of Gypsy alongside Austin Pendleton and performing at London's Hackney Empire with the National Youth Theatre.

 After college, Allison took a sidestep from acting and turned her attention to arts journalism, which allows her to explore the creative process behind the stage magic.
-She enjoys connecting with emerging theater professionals and educators about theater training — and, of course, seeing it all come together onstage.
+She enjoys connecting with emerging theatre professionals and educators about theatre training — and, of course, seeing it all come together on stage.
 Some of her favorite Broadway shows in recent years include SIX, Matilda the Musical, Dear Evan Hansen, and Tina: The Tina Turner Musical.